wabkur/binary_trees/README.md

-function that inserts a node as the right-child of another node
+function that deletes an entire binary tree